 PARTICIPATION BASED ON SELECTION

-Participation in the STAR programme is possible by selection.
-Selection will be organised per module.
-Grades will be part of the selection criteria, but motivation and the shown (study) behaviour will be used for selection as well.
-The last means that students who are active participants in educational activities and bring added value to our programme are welcome to apply for the IBA STAR programme too.
-The module coordinators and teachers of the previous module(s) will be consulted in selection decisions.
-Students will be invited to participate by the module coordinator of the module and will be selected according to the criteria stipulated above.
+Participation in the STAR programme was possible by selection.
+Selection was organised per module.
+Grades was a part of the selection criteria, but motivation and the shown (study) behaviour was used for selection as well.
+The last means that students who were active participants in educational activities and brought added value to our programme were eligible to apply to the IBA STAR programme.
+The module coordinators and teachers of the previous module(s) were consulted in selection decisions.

 GRADING